 This minor may be earned in either the ancient or the modern Greek language (not a combination).
 In completing it, the student will reach an intermediate or advanced level of proficiency in the language and will also be introduced to the history and culture of Greece.

 To make an appointment to explore or declare a minor, contact the department chair, Dr. Lillian Doherty (firstname.lastname@example.org).
 She will put you in touch with the undergraduate director in Classics or with the instructor of Modern Greek, Dr. Polyvia Parara, for placement.

-The minor also requires 3 to 6 credits in courses taught in English; these may focus on either ancient or modern Greek literature, history, and culture.
+• 3 to 6 credits in courses taught in English focusing on ancient and/or modern Greek history, literature, and culture.